Some people may not realise the importance of medical transcription ...

 Code Black is an American documentary that follows the physicians working at Los Angeles County Hospital (USA’s busiest emergency room), and how they deal and face with healthcare treatment in the modern world.
 The documentary centres heavily both in doctors and the patients.

 This documentary follows a trauma response team in a central London hospital, showcasing emergencies ranging from traffic accidents to heart attacks.
-Each story is extensively told — even featuring interviews to family members and loved ones of the patients.
+Each story is extensively told — even featuring interviews with family members and loved ones of the patients.
 The main focus of 24 Hours in A&E is to show how people react in those critical and stressful first response moments.

 Set in a Ukrainian hospital, The English Surgeon follows British neuroscientist Henry Marsh and Ukrainian physician Igor Kurilets — and how they manage to do their job in rural Ukraine, lacking the necessary and cutting-edge equipment, and facing the intense ethical issues that come with working in those particular circumstances.
 The film especially centres around Marsh removing a risky brain tumour.